openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}

 Figure 2 is a diagram of a Credential issuance using the Pre-Authorized Code Flow.
-In this flow, before initiating the flow with the Wallet, the Credential Issuer first conducts the steps required to prepare the Credential issuance, e.g., user authentication and authorization.
+In this flow, before initiating the flow with the Wallet, the Credential Issuer first conducts the steps required to prepare the Credential issuance, e.g., End-User authentication and authorization.
 Consequently, the Pre-Authorized Code is sent by the Credential Issuer to the Wallet.
 This flow does not use the Authorization Endpoint, and The Wallet exchanges the Pre-Authorized Code for the Access Token directly at the Token Endpoint.
 Access Token is then used to request Credential issuance at the Credential Endpoint.
 See (#use-case-4) for a use case.

 How the End-User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.